Skip to content

 Statistics on Police Violence in India

-The National Campaign Against Torture (NCAT), in its “India: Annual Report on Torture 2019,” reveals that as many as 1,731 people have died in police custody during 2019, i.e., death of above five persons daily.
+The National Campaign Against Torture (NCAT), in its “India: Annual Report on Torture 2019,” reveals that as many as 1,731 people have died in police custody during 2019, i.e., death of more than five persons daily.
 The torture methods, the report highlights, include hammering iron nails in the body, applying roller on the legs and burning, beating on the feet, stretching the legs apart, and hitting private parts.

 In a most striking admission to Human Rights Watch in 2009, a police officer said: “This week, I was told to do an encounter.”